yaananth/ChatMock/README.md

 ## Quickstart

 ### Mac Users
 If you use MacOS, you can use the GUI application in the Github releases.
-Unfortunately, you will have to type this command also in the terminal on Mac to ensure you can run the application: <br>
+Unfortunately, due to not being part of the paid apple developer program, you will have to click "Open anyway" in security after trying to right click and open the app.
+If that doesn't work you will have to type this command in the terminal on Mac to ensure you can run the application: <br>
 `xattr -dr com.apple.quarantine /Applications/ChatMock.app*`<br>
 *See more info [here](https://github.com/deskflow/deskflow/wiki/Running-on-macOS)*